 This site has limited support for your browser.
 We recommend switching to Edge, Chrome, Safari, or Firefox.

-A complete guide to Shichi-Go-San | A comprehensive guide from praying to choosing your outfit and taking photos
+A complete guide to Shichi-Go-San: from visiting the shrine to choosing outfits and taking photos

 If you would like to know more about other annual events, customs, and festivals in Japan,